NessLfy/iGEM/README.md

 - Run_BLAST.ipynb : a pipeline to run the BLAST algorithm from the NCBI server and read/filter the results.
 We used this pipaline to verify the guide RNA that we develop in order to avoid false positive in our detection.
 - Target sequence extraction.ipynb : a pipeline to extract DNA sequence from protein name using different protein databases
+- Modeling.ipynb : kinetic modeling notebook of our LwCas13a SHERLOCK reaction
+- Paper_test_quantification.ipynb : semi-quantitative analysis of the results of our lateral flow assay